 - Students solve the problem and mark their card if the product is on it.

 - When a player gets five numbers together in any direction, they can call out “bingo.”
 The first player to get a bingo wins the game.

 Add technology into your lessons and build upon class material with these free online multiplication games for students.

 Prodigy is a free, curriculum-aligned video game that lets students have fun while learning math.
-This educational tech tool uses differentiated instruction, so students can build their individual math skills in a supportive, adaptable format.
+This educational tech tool uses differentiated instruction, so students can build their individual math skills (like multiplication) in a supportive, adaptable format.